-I am a fourth-year doctoral student at the Harvard Graduate School of Education (HGSE) in the Human Development, Learning and Teaching strand.
-My interests lie at the intersection of computer science education, constructionism, and classroom communities.
-Rooted in the learning sciences, I look to understand and support K-12 teachers and students when they face challenges in learning computing together.
+I am a fifth-year doctoral student at the Harvard Graduate School of Education (HGSE) in the Human Development, Learning and Teaching strand.
+My interests lie at the intersection of computing education, constructionism, and learning communities.
+Situated in the learning sciences, I look to understand and support K-12 teachers and students when they face challenges in learning computing together.
 I work with Dr. Karen Brennan and the Creative Computing Lab and Dr. Danielle Allen and the Democratic Knowledge Project.
-This fall, I can also be found co-teaching T550: Designing for Learning by Creating, and in spring 2020 I’ll be teaching a new course called Online Learning Communities.
-I organize at HGSE for the Harvard Graduate Student Union and I’m also on the Editorial Board for the Harvard Educational Review Board.
+I organize at HGSE with the Harvard Graduate Student Union and I’m also a Co-Chair for the Harvard Educational Review Board.
 I'm an educator, researcher, designer, learner, and organizer.

 Previously, I was a Fellow at the Berkman Klein Center for Internet & Society, and I also hold an Ed.M. in Technology, Innovation, and Education from HGSE and a B.A. in Linguistics from Yale University.
 Sometimes, I read things and write about them.
 Outside of work, I like to make things and teach yoga.
 To get in touch, you can find me at haduong (at) g (dot) harvard (dot) edu.